2021 Update I How to Check and Inspect a PCB or PCBA

-This may seem like a rather time-consuming activity, but it is something which is absolutely necessary, if one wishes to find out the root cause of the issue on hand.
+This may seem like a rather time-consuming activity, but it is something that is absolutely necessary if one wishes to find out the root cause of the issue on hand.

 Depending on the needs and requirements, there is a chance that the same will vary in some cases.